Xooa/xooa-ruby-sdk/README.md

 # Xooa Ruby SDK

-This repository contains Xooa Ruby SDK to connect with the Xooa Paas.
+This repository contains Xooa Ruby SDK to connect with the Xooa Blockchain PaaS.

 This SDK refers to APIs available for Xooa platform.
 For more details, refer: <https://api.xooa.com/explorer>